 Here is a very old cartoon made by Burrows-Welcome, manufacturer of Epivax, the first dog vaccine. (see name top left - in red in the original cartoon) This protected against distemper and nothing else, but saved many dogs from a horrible death.
 The text says

 "He'll let you touch him all right, but the trick is getting your hand back!"

-Remember that routine vaccinations are covered by the Parkside VIP Pet Health Plan, saving you money on vaccinations, flea prevention, worming and other offers exclusive to VIP Pets.
+Remember that routine vaccinations protect not just against distemper and these are also are covered by the Parkside VIP Pet Health Plan, saving you money on vaccinations, flea prevention, worming and other offers exclusive to VIP Pets.
 Click the link for more information.

-Vaccinations protect a pet against infections which we cannot treat and most will result in the dath of the pet.
+Vaccinations protect a pet against infections which we cannot treat and may well result in the death of the pet.
 So if you can't treat it, prevent it - by vaccination!
 We use Nobivac vaccines by MSD animal health for all your pets' needs.
 All pets receive a full clinical examination when they come to us for vaccination.
 Early socialisation makes such a difference to pups!!

 Dogs receive 2 injections as pups, at 8 and 10 weeks of age, (at the earliest) with annual boosters.
 This protects them against Distemper, Parvovirus, Viral hepatitis, and 2 forms of Leptospirosis.
-Boosters now vary - one year, dogs receive a full booster and the next 2 years they receive a small one (leptospirosis only).
+Boosters now vary - one year, dogs receive a full booster and every second year they receive a small one (leptospirosis only).
 This saves you around £10 when a small one is used, so your dog receives enough but not excessive doses - and you save money!
 Some Vets' vaccines must use the big one every year and you are charged accordingly.